cython/cython/docs/src/tutorial/strings.rst

 however, when the C function stores the pointer for later use.
 Apart from keeping a Python reference to the string object, no manual memory management is required.

+Starting with Cython 0.20, the ``bytearray`` type is supported and coerces in the same way as the ``bytes`` type.
+However, when using it in a C context, special care must be taken not to grow or shrink the object buffer after converting it to a C string pointer.
+These modifications can change the internal buffer address, which will make the pointer invalid.

 Dealing with "const"
 --------------------